zhaocai/alfred2-keylue-workflow/README.md

 The feedback results for each application are cached for speedy response.
 The cached results are reloaded if it is older than an hour.

 To refresh staled feedback, append `!` after the keyword.
-For exammple, `kc ! query`.
+For example, `kc ! query`.

 ![](https://raw.github.com/zhaocai/alfred2-keylue-workflow/master/screenshots/chrome.png)